Mattgaudet/Elevator-Simulation/README.md

 - Laurence Lamarche-Cliche
   - CSV Reader Integration: Added and Merged the CSV reader functionality into the existing FloorSubsystem package.
-  - Command line file path stuff -- ??
+  - Added Command line file path option to specify which txt file should provide the input data to the Elevator System
-  - Testing: Created and managed tests in the src/test directory, ensuring robust testing coverage for the project's components.
+  - Testing: Created and placed tests in the src/test directory, ensuring complete testing coverage for the project's components.

 - Matthew Gaudet
   - UML Sequence Diagram: Created the UML sequence diagram to visualize the sequence of operations based on the project requirements.
-  - Added logic which enables the system to exit properly once all requests are completed.
+  - Added logic that enables the system to exit properly once all requests are completed.